razoumov/publish/eccc.md

 fig = plt.figure(figsize=(8,8)); ax = fig.add_subplot(111)
 fig = plt.figure(figsize=(8,8)); ax = plt.axes()
 ~~~

+**[Exercise](sol02.md):** break the plot into two subplots, the fist taking 1/3 of the space on the left, the second one
+2/3 of the space on the right.

 Let's plot a simple line in the x-y plane: